Loop3D/plugin_loopstructural/docs/usage/installation.md

 This plugin is published on the official QGIS plugins repository: <https://plugins.qgis.org/plugins/loopstructural/>.

-LoopStructural plugin requires the installation of LoopStructural, pyvista, pyvistaqt, meshio and geoh5py Python packages.
+LoopStructural plugin requires the installation of `LoopStructural, loopsolver, pyvista, pyvistaqt and pyqtgraph`.
+Optionally meshio and geoh5py can also be installed for exporting surfaces/models into different formats.

 To install these dependencies you can follow the instructions below for your operating system.

+### Using QPIP
+You can also use the experimental QGIS plugin QPIP which is developed by OPENGIS.ch <https://plugins.qgis.org/plugins/qpip/> that manages the Python dependencies for your QGIS environment and keeps the dependencies up to date.

 ----